-Fatimah is currently supporting The Kelsey Founder and CEO with long and short-term program strategies as a consultant.
-With a communications degree from Northwestern University and a Public Policy Masters from UC Berkeley, she has been senior leadership for several local nonprofit organizations.
-Cultivating meaningful programs is her sweet spot.
+Fatimah is currently leading long and short-term program strategies.
+With a communications degree from Northwestern University and a Public Policy Masters from UC Berkeley, cultivating meaningful programs is her sweet spot.
 Born and raised in San Francisco, now an Oakland resident with her husband Seth and dog Duke Ellington.
 When she is not working, she loves to travel, bake and adhere to a strict skincare routine.

 What part of The Kelsey’s mission are you proudest to be part of / support?